GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/synchronizing-content-from-upstream-to-downstream-sites/en.md

 ) {
   post(by: {slug: $postSlug})
     @fail(
-      message: "There is no post with the provided slug"
+      message: "There is no post in the downstream site with the provided slug"
       data: {
         slug: $postSlug
       }